XonneX/fhnw-phycom/00_SyllabusAndOverview/README.md

 - The course consists of inputs and hands-on making sessions.
 - We will use specific tools available in a typical makerspace.
 - We count on you all to share your experience/perspective.

+### Absence
+- Max 3 "joker" hours
+- Have a good reason
+- Ask us in advance
+- Get confirmation
+- Make up for it

+### Conduct
+> Be excellent to each other

+- Actively participate
+- Ask for / give help
+- Respect boundaries

 ### Program
 #### Week 1